-So the aim of this workshop is twofold; on the one hand it researches material flows in a certain neighbourhood in order to create new productive relationships (services and products) between existing businesses and on the other hand to explore new material effects through experimentation with as-found materials & techniques, thereby creating a synergy between the interests of businesses and the desire of designers.For whom?
+So the aim of this workshop is twofold; on the one hand it researches material flows in a certain neighbourhood in order to create new productive relationships (services and products) between existing businesses and on the other hand it wants to explore new effects through experimentation with as-found materials & techniques, thereby creating a synergy between the interests of businesses and the desire of designers.For whom?

 This workshop is for industrial companies and/or associations of undertakings interested in circular economy, and for designers interested in working with unfamiliar materials.Methodology